josmar-crwdstffng/angular/aio/content/start/index.md

 You'll use predefined product data from the `products.ts` file and methods from the `product-list.component.ts` file.
 This section guides you through editing the HTML, also known as the template.

-1. In the `product-list` folder, open the template file `product-list.component.html`.
+1. In the `product-list` directory, open the template file `product-list.component.html`.

 1. Add an `*ngFor` structural directive on a `<div>`, as follows.